 |

-and three channels with electronics were built in.
-Certainly inspired
+aligned and three channels with electronics were built in.
+Certainly

-by the Cinemascope and Widescreen movie technique which
+inspired by the Cinemascope and Widescreen movie technique which for

-there were two speakers in the back of the theater and some supporting
+were two speakers in the back of the theater and some supporting speakers

 initially used 35 mm film for recording and explained the advantages